Kong/konnect-quickstart/plugins/custom-plugins/add-custom-header/README.md

 # Add Custom header Custom Plugin

 `NOTE: This is an example only.
-Should NOT be used in production.`
+This plugin should NOT be used in production.`

 ## Video for adding a custom plugin to Konnect